Aim of BLUE REVOLUTION

 All policy proposed by the Nominating Officer must have the backing of the management team.

-The Nominating Officer is a signatory on the Blue Revolution bank account.
+The Nominating Officer is entitled to be a signatory on the Blue Revolution bank account.

 THE TREASURER